FrancisVila/MFT_convert/content/en/docs/TransferCFT/security_guide/architecture/sec_config.md

 ### How to SSL/TLS secure the UI

 Connections to the Transfer CFT Copilot server are secured by default.
-To enable HTTP for this connection, set the uconf parameter copilot.http.onlyssl to No. For more information, please refer to the [Transfer CFT User Guide &gt; Administration &gt; Manage the servers &gt; Manage the Copilot server](https://docs.axway.com/bundle/TransferCFT_38_UsersGuide_allOS_en_HTML5/page/Content/administration/manage_copilot.htm) &gt; *Configure Copilot with SSL security* section.
+To enable HTTP for this connection, set the uconf parameter` copilot.http.onlyssl` to `No`.
+For more information, please refer to the [Transfer CFT User Guide &gt; Administration &gt; Manage the servers &gt; Manage the Copilot server](https://docs.axway.com/bundle/TransferCFT_38_UsersGuide_allOS_en_HTML5/page/Content/administration/manage_copilot.htm) &gt; *Configure Copilot with SSL security* section.

 <span id="__RefHeading___Toc473905788"></span>